 Code Ref.
-Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices C. ACCOUNTABILITY AND AU ACCOUNTABILITY AND AUDIT C.1 Financial reporting Corporate Governance Principle The Board should present a balance nd comprehensible assessment of the Company's performance, position and prospects.
-C.1.1 Management should provide sufficient explanation and information to the board to enable it to make an informed assessment of financial and other information put before it for approval. С • Directors are provided with a review of the Group's major business activities and ke financial information on a quarterly basis.
-C.1.2 Management should provide all members of the board with monthly updates giving a balanced and understandable assessment of the company's performance, position and prospects in sufficient detail to enable the board as a whole and each director to discharge their duties. С Monthly updates had been provided to all members of the Board since 3 June 2015 for the purpose of providing a balanced and understandable assessment of the Company's performance, position and prospects in sufficient detail and to enable the Board as a whole and each Director to discharge their duties.
+Comply ("C")/ Explain ("E") Corporate Governance Practices C. ACCOUNTABILITY AND AUDIT C.1.1 Management should provide sufficient explanation and od comprehensible assessment of the Company's performance, position and prospects.
+Directors are provided with a review of the Group's major business activities and key financial information on a quarterly basis. information to the board to enable it to make an informed assessment of financial and other information put before it for approval.
+C.1.2 Management should provide all members of the board with monthly updates giving a balanced and understandable assessment of the company's performance, position and prospects in sufficient detail to enable the board as a whole and each director to discharge their duties. С Monthly updates had been provided to all members of the Board since 3 June 2015, for the purpose of providing a balanced and understandable assessment of the Company's performance, position and prospects in sufficient detail and to enable the Board as a whole and each Director to discharge their duties.
 C.1.3 The directors should acknowledge in the Corporate Governance Report their responsibility for preparing the accounts.
-C The Directors acknowledged in writing on an annual basis their responsibility for preparing the financial statements of the Group.
-Directors are not aware of material uncertainties relating to events or condition that may cast significant doubt upon the Company's ability to continue as a going concern as referred to in C.1.3 of the CG Code.
-There should be a statement by the auditors about their reporting responsibilities in the auditor's report on the financial statements. С With the assistance of the Company's Accounts Department which is under the supervision of the General Manager who is a professional accountant, the Director ensure the preparation of the financial statements of the Group are in accordance with statutory requirements and applicable accounting standards.
-Unless it is inappropriate to assume that the company will continue in business, the directors should prepare the accounts on a going concern basis, with supporting assumptions or qualifications as necessary. С The Directors also ensure the publication of the financial statements of the Group is in a timely manner.
-The statement by the auditor of the Company regarding its reporting responsibilitie on the Consolidated Financial Statements of the Group is set out in the Independent Auditor's Report on pages 174 to 177.
+There should be a statement by the auditors about their reporting responsibilities in the auditor's report on the financial statements.
+Unless it is inappropriate to assume that the company will continue in business, the directors should prepare the accounts on a going concern basis, with supporting assumptions or qualifications as necessary.
 Where the directors are aware of material uncertainties relating to events or conditions that may cast significant doubt on the company's ability to continue as a going concern, they should be clearly and prominently disclosed and discussed at length in the Corporate Governance Report.
-N/A C.1.4 The directors should include in the separate statement containing a discussion and analysis of the group's performance in the annual report, an explanation of the basis on which the company generates or preserves value over the longer term (the business model) and the strategy for delivering the company's objectives. С The Board has included the separate statement containing a discussion and analysi of the Group's sustainable development strategy in the Management Discussio and Analysis of Annual Report 2021.
+C C The Directors acknowledged in writing on an annual basis their responsibility for preparing the financial statements of the Group.
+Directors are not aware of material uncertainties relating to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern as referred to in C.1.3 of the CG Code.
+With the assistance of the Company's Accounts Department which is under the supervision of the General Manager who is a professional accountant, the Directors ensure the preparation of the financial statements of the Group are in accordance with statutory requirements and applicable accounting standards.
+The Directors also ensure the publication of the financial statements of the Group is in a timely manner.
+The statement by the auditor of the Company regarding its reporting responsibilities on the Consolidated Financial Statements of the Group is set out in the Independent Auditor's Report on pages 174 to 177.
+C.1.4 The directors should include in the separate statement containing a discussion and analysis of the group's performance in the annual report, an explanation of the basis on which the company generates or preserves value over the longer term (the business model) and the strategy for delivering the company's objectives. С The Board has included the separate statement containing a discussion and analysis of the Group's sustainable development strategy in the Management Discussion and Analysis of Annual Report 2021.